ky1ejs/Group-Project-Experience-Presentation/presentation script.md

 Hello, my name's Kyle.

-Alex asked if I would like to come and share my expericences on our group module, to which it's apparent by me being here that I said yes!
+Alex asked if I would like to come and share my experiences on our group module, to which it's apparent by me being here that I said yes!

-I'm going to be real quick with running through my experince, I've only got 12 mins.
+I'm going to be real quick with running through my experience, I've only got 12 mins.
 If there's anything extra you'd like to know, please grab me at the end.

 # Format